MeraMadness/MeraHypr/README.md

-# MeraHypr - My Simple Hyprland Config with Dark/Light switching.
+# MeraHypr - My Simple Hyprland Config using Pywal/Matugen for Everything.

 I'm using this on Arch Linux / CachyOS but it will work on every distro, if you install every dependencies.